Black Sun (Goodrick-Clarke book): Summary

-Goodrick-Clarke draws a parallel between the conditions in early 20th century Austria, which had formed the racist occultist group Arisophy that he profiled in his first book, to the conditions in the West that formed the modern fringe neo-Nazi movements.
-He says that a key difference between these two categories is that the older movements were specifically German nationalist in ideology, while the modern movements have instead shifted into a global idea of white supremacy without specific ethnic ties, arguing that "it is highly significant that the Aryan cult of white identity is now most marked in the United States".
-He says that "from the retrospective viewpoint of a potential authoritarian future in 2020 or 2030, these Aryan cults and esoteric Nazism may be documented as early symptoms of major divisive changes in our present-day Western democracies".
+Goodrick-Clarke draws a parallel between the conditions in early 20th century Austria, which had formed the racist occultist group Ariosophy that he profiled in his first book, to the conditions in the West that formed the modern fringe neo-Nazi movements.
+He says that a key difference between these two categories is that the older movements were specifically German nationalist in ideology, while the modern movements have instead shifted into a global idea of white supremacy without specific ethnic ties.
+He contends that "it is highly significant that the Aryan cult of white identity is now most marked in the United States".
+Goodrick-Clarke argues that the rise in white supremacist and racialist movements is in large part driven by increasing multiculturalism and non-white immigration in western societies and the resulting white resentment, and says that these occultist and religious forms of neo-Nazism create a mythology designed to counter this.
+He writes that "from the retrospective viewpoint of a potential authoritarian future in 2020 or 2030, these Aryan cults and esoteric Nazism may be documented as early symptoms of major divisive changes in our present-day Western democracies".